Strain driven migration of In during the growth of InAs/GaAs quantum posts

 \section{Abstract}

-Using an~\emph{in-situ} accumulated stress sensor, we observe a counter-intuitive reduction of the accumulated stress during In deposition on GaAs and have found, through modeling of the strain field, a hypothesis that quantitatively explains the experimental data.
-This effect is only observed during epitaxial growth of InAs/GaAs quantum posts, and not during growth of Stransky-Krastanov self-assembled quantum dots.
+Using the mechano-optical stress sensor technique, we observe a counter-intuitive reduction of the compressive stress when InAs is deposited on GaAs (001) during growth of quantum posts.
+Through modelling of the strain fields, we find that such anomalous behaviour can be related to the strain-driven detachment of In atoms from the crystal and their surface diffusion towards the self-assembled nanostructures.

-The behavior of In atoms during growth of InAs/GaAs quantum nanostructures has been a matter of debate during the last decade.
-Garc\'ia~\emph{et al.} suggested that the existence of a stress free In layer at the crystal surface could explain the evolution of the accumulated stress measured \textit{in-situ} during the growth of InAs self-assembled quantum dots (QDs) on GaAs (001).\cite{garcia2000} Bottomley made a thermodynamical analysis of the InAs/GaAs (001) interface and extended such interpretation postulating the simultaneous formation of In and InAs liquid phases.\cite{bottomley2002} To explain the QD size evolution during growth, the strain driven migration of In and Ga from the WL to the QDs and \emph{vice versa} was postulated in different theoretical works.\cite{Tersoff1998, Koduvely1999} Joyce~\emph{et al.} made an study varying the InAs growth rate which suggested that, given enough time, the WL$\rightarrow$QDs route would take place enhanced by the strain field gradients.\cite{joyce2000} From their work, they also concluded that slow growth rates should enhance the unmixing of In and Ga spices while fast growth rates would enhance their intermixing, not allowing the system to reach a thermodynamical equilibrium.
-Aditionaly, Bottomley suggested that this In transfer from the WL might be favored by the existence of liquid phases at the surface.\cite{bottomley2002} A direct experimental demonstration for such mechanisms could not be given at that moment, though.
+The segregation and surface diffusion of In atoms during growth of InAs/GaAs quantum nanostructures has been a matter of debate during the last decade.
+Garc\'ia~\emph{et al.} suggested that the existence of a stress free, liquid-like, In layer at the crystal surface could explain the evolution of the accumulated stress measured \textit{in-situ} during the growth of InAs self-assembled quantum dots (QDs) on GaAs (001).\cite{garcia2000} Bottomley made a thermodynamical analysis of the InAs/GaAs (001) interface and extended such interpretation postulating the simultaneous formation of In and InAs liquid-like phases.\cite{bottomley2002} To explain the QD size evolution during growth, the strain driven surface diffusion of In and Ga from the WL to the QDs and \emph{vice versa} was postulated in different theoretical works.\cite{Tersoff1998, Koduvely1999} Joyce~\emph{et al.} made a study varying the InAs growth rate which suggested that the strain field gradients assist the migration of In atoms from the wetting layer (WL) to the QDs.\cite{joyce2000} Additionally, Bottomley suggested that this In transfer from the WL might be favoured by the existence of liquid phases at the surface.
+A direct experimental demonstration for such mechanisms could not be given at that moment, though.

+In this letter, we present experimental evidence of these migration processes during the fabrication of InAs/GaAs quantum posts (QPs), a heteroepitaxial strained system where the strain field is the dominant factor in the growth kinetics.